 Instructions

-- Using a sharp knife, make 3-5 shallow cuts on each mini sausage on one side only.
+- Score the sausages: Using a sharp knife, make 3-5 shallow cuts on one side only to 4 sausages at the time.
 Do not slice deeply.
-Tip: slice 4 sausages at the time for faster preparation.

-- Heat the vegetable oil in a large pan over medium heat.
+- Sauté aromatics and peppers: Heat the vegetable oil in a large pan over medium heat.
 Add the onions and garlic, and stir-fry for about 30 seconds, until fragrant.
 Add the bell peppers and cook for 30–60 seconds, until slightly softened.

-- Add the sausages and stir-fry for 1 minute.
-Cover and cook for 3 minutes, or until the sausages are cooked through.
-Add the sauce and toss to combine.
+- Add sausages and sauce: Add the sausages and stir-fry for 1 minute.
+Cover and cook for 3-4 minutes, or until the sausages are cooked through.
+Add the sauce and toss until evenly coated.
 Garnish with sesame seeds, remove from heat, and enjoy!

 Storage & Reheating

-- Freezer friendly?
-I don't recommend freezing Korean sausage stir fry as the bell peppers will become mushy.
+- I don't recommend freezing Korean sausage stir-fry as the bell peppers will become mushy.

 Pairing Suggestions